subash68/blkcli-gl/README.md

-    initialize db connection and mux serve in a different package new package should be create for all the endpoints define models using protocol buffers (proto files)
+    initialize db connection and mux serve in a different package new package should be create for all the endpoints define models using protocol buffers (proto files) create makefile for compiling proto file and inclue in build process